-b.
-Matters concerning the appointment, transfer, evaluation or discipline of employees who assist Audit & Supervisory Committee require prior consent from the Audit & Supervisory Committee.
-7. System for the Company's directors and employees and group companies' directors, auditors, and employees to report to the Audit & Supervisory Committee; and systems to ensure that audits by the Audit & Supervisory Committee are performed effectively a.
-Whenever something that is likely to cause significant damage to the Company or group companies, facts pertaining violation of the law or the Articles of Incorporation, or facts pertaining to illegal conduct of business are discovered, the Company's directors and employees must immediately report it to the Audit & Supervisory Committee. b.
-Whenever something that likely to cause significant damage to the Company or group companies, facts pertaining to a violation of the law or the Articles of Incorporation, or facts pertaining to illegal conduct of business are discovered, the directors, auditors and employees of a group company must immediately report it to the Company officer in charge of the group company, and that officer must immediately report it to the Audit & Supervisory Committee. c.
-Whenever a group company's directors, auditors and employees determine that a management action or guidance from the Company may violate the law, or may present a compliance issue, they must report it to the Audit & Supervisory Board Members. d.
-The Company's directors and employees and the directors, auditors and employees of group companies will provide reports and information in response to requests from Audit & Supervisory Committee. e.
-The Company's Internal Audit Department periodically reports the results of audits of the Company and group companies to the Audit & Supervisory Committee. f.
-The Whistleblower Hotline Secretariat reports the status of whistleblower reports and measures taken to the Audit & Supervisory Committee. g.
-The Company and group companies ensure that people who have made a report to the Audit & Supervisory Committee are not penalized. h.
-The Company promptly processes any requests it receives for the prepayment or reimbursement of expenses arising from the performance of duties by the Audit & Supervisory Committee. i.
-Audit & Supervisory Committee Members may attend any important internal meeting of the Company.
+- a.
+Employees are appointed to assist Audit & Supervisory Committee in their duties. - b.
+Matters concerning the appointment, transfer, evaluation or discipline of employees who assist the Audit & Supervisory Committee require prior consent from the Audit & Supervisory Committee.

+(7) System for the Company's directors and employees and group companies' directors, auditors, and employees to report to the Audit & Supervisory Committee; other systems for reporting to the Audit & Supervisory Committee; and systems to ensure that audits by the Audit & Supervisory Committee are performed effectively

+- a.
+Whenever something that is likely to cause significant damage to the Company or the Group Companies, facts pertaining violation of the law or the Articles of Incorporation, or facts pertaining to illegal conduct of business are discovered, the Company's directors and employees must immediately report these to the Audit & Supervisory Committee. - b.
+Whenever something that likely to cause significant damage to the Company or the Group Companies, facts pertaining to a violation of the law or the Articles of Incorporation, or facts pertaining to illegal conduct of business are discovered, the directors, auditors and employees of a Group Company must immediately report it to the Company officer in charge of the Group Company, and that officer must immediately report it to the Audit & Supervisory Committee. - c.
+Whenever a Group Company's directors, auditors and employees determine that a management action or guidance from the Company may violate the law, or may present a compliance issue, they must report it to the Audit & Supervisory Committee. - d.
+The Company's directors and employees and the directors, auditors and employees of the Group Companies will submit reports and information in response to requests from the Audit & Supervisory Committee. - e.
+The Company's Internal Audit Department periodically reports the results of audits of the Company and the Group Companies to the Audit & Supervisory Committee. - f.
+The Whistleblower Hotline Secretariat reports the status of whistleblower reports and measures taken to the Audit & Supervisory Committee. - g.
+The Company and the Group Companies ensure that people who have made a report to the Audit & Supervisory Committee are not penalized. - h.
+The Company promptly processes any requests it receives for the prepayment or reimbursement of expenses arising from the performance of duties by the Audit & Supervisory Committee. - i.
+Audit & Supervisory Committee Members may attend any important internal meeting of the Company. - j.
+Important ringi approval documents of the Company and the Group Companies are reported to the Audit & Supervisory Committee after approval.